 Graduate Student Stipends

 Students entering the ILS Program (Year 1, Fall term) receive a stipend that is competitive in amount to that offered by other institutions.
+For the Fall 2023 program year, the stipend is $32,779.
 The low cost of living in the Athens area makes this stipend even more financially attractive.
 Applicants are also automatically considered for additional funding opportunities (when available), which in some instances may result in a stipend offer that is higher than the standard offer.
 At the beginning of the second semester (Year 1, Spring term), students formally matriculate into specific degree granting graduate programs and financial support continues at the same level.
 At the beginning of the second year (Year 2, Fall term), the stipend is reset to the unit standard.
 At this time funding may be in the form of a research assistantship (RA), teaching assistantship (TA), intramural or extramural support, or a combination of these funding mechanisms.
 To ascertain the current level of stipend support by ILS and participating graduate programs, please contact the appropriate graduate coordinator.